 Increasing Morning Meal Occasions.
-The morning meal (Breakfast and morning Snack) is the only foodservice daypart with consistent year-over-year growth for the last several years, according to third-party industry sources.
-The restaurant industry captured two additional breakfast visits per capita, from 2015 to 2018, and with 78% of breakfasts still being prepared at home as of 2019, morning restaurant traffic provides a compelling long-term opportunity for future growth.
+The morning meal (Breakfast and morning Snack) is the only foodservice daypart with consistent yearover-year growth for the last several years, according to RKMA.
+The restaurant industry captured two additional breakfast visits per capita, from 2015 to 2018, and with 78% of breakfasts still being prepared at home as of 2019 according to the NPD Group, morning restaurant traffic provides a compelling long-term opportunity for future growth.

 Demand for Fresh, Healthy Food.
-More than half of consumers consider a healthy menu an important factor in their restaurant choice and 60% of consumers say they want more protein in their diet, according to third-party industry sources.
+According to RKMA, more than half of consumers consider a healthy menu an important factor in their restaurant choice and according to the NPD Group, 60% of consumers say they want more protein in their diet.
 Our freshly made food, with simple, high-quality, protein-rich ingredients, such as cage-free eggs and quinoa, aligns well with these consumer trends.